 Pre-birth Acupuncture is currently being used routinely in hospitals in China and Germany with positive results.

 In China and Germany expectant mothers begin weekly acupuncture sessions at 36 weeks gestation and continue right through till birth.
-Research has suggested that pre-birth acupuncture can decrease mean labour times from 8 hours and 2 minutes to 6 hours and 36 minutes.

 When should I start my sessions?